— by A. P. J. Abdul Kalam

 3) Are your peers & former colleagues earning more & going places performing similar tasks or roles?

 When you do decide to change jobs, don’t get pressurised to accept the very first offer.
-Employers are always prepared to wait & negotiate for the right candidate.
+Employers are often prepared to wait & negotiate for the right candidate.
 Never get rushed or pushed into accepting ANY offer.

 Why choose from 2-6 Job offers?